PhilemonPhilippin/PhilemonPhilippin/README.md

 ## 🏗️ Projects

 To consolidate my skills in fullstack development, I created two CRUD applications.
 The first, Bugtracker, was built in about 1 month, in 2022, because it was my end-of-professional-training project.
 The second, Kitchen, was built in about 2 months in 2023.
-Details below.

 | Project name  | Back end                                                                   | Front end                                                                    |
 | ------------- | -------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |